Denver Bus Accident Attorney

 If you or a loved one has been injured by a careless bus driver, you may decide to hold that driver and his employer liable for your injuries by contacting a Denver bus accident attorney and filing a personal injury lawsuit.
 The Law Firm of Jeremy Rosenthal has been practicing personal injury law in the state of Colorado for over a decade.
 He is dedicated to helping his clients recover just compensation for their injuries so they can move on with their lives.
-Contact our Denver accident attorneys today for a free case consultation.
+Contact our Denver bus accident lawyer today for a free case consultation.